Keynote Speaker: Baaziz Achour

 He is a veteran of the ASIC industry and has held engineering, marketing, and senior management positions at LSI Logic, Texas Instruments, Cadence, and Magma Design Systems where he was GM and VP of the Custom Design Business Unit.
 He holds a Bachelor of Engineering from MIT and Master of Science from the University of Toronto.

-Dr. Yvain Thonnart
+Keynote Speaker: Yvain Thonnart

 Yvain Thonnart joined CEA-Leti, a French research and technology organization, in 2005, where he is now senior expert on communication and synchronization in Systems on Chip.